kevinbarabash/beignet/design/mvp/04_type_narrowing.md

 ## `if`-`let`

-Crochet takes a different approach.
+Escalier takes a different approach.
 Instead of narrowing the type of an existing variable, a new variable binding is introduced when determining a variable's type, e.g.